bolcer/FXPassThrough/docs/Project_Report.md

 ![alt tag](../results/figures/TrendDepreciation)

-This graph confirms the 0.046 at linear model result for `fx_change` onto `cpi`.
+This graph confirms the 0.046 at the linear model result for `fx_change` onto `cpi`.
 We can say `pass_through` will be around 0.5 for depreciation period which makes sense as we define pass_through as `cpi/fx_change`.

-This is the second linear model results above, and it gives significant result for FX change.
-It means we have enough evidence to believe FX losses has affect on the local currency TRY depreciate against a major currency such as USD.
+This is the second linear model results above, and it gives a significant result for FX change.
+It means we have enough evidence to believe "FX losses has affect on the local currency TRY" to depreciate against a major currency such as USD.

 It is a very primitive analysis to see the affect of foreign exchange losses on a developing countries consumer price index.
-But, luckily we have significant result to encourage us for further analyses.
+But, luckily we have a significant result to encourage us for further analyses.

 ## Future Analyses

-For the future analysis, it can be better to examine the inflation spread with US would be better variable since we can elaminate the US inflation affect on exchange rate.
+For the future analysis, it can be better to examine the inflation spread with the US would be better variable since we can eliminate the US inflation effect on the exchange rate.

-Another assignment would be to use more complicated model like the one shown in the introduction.
+Another assignment would be to use a more complicated model like the one shown in the introduction.